F.A.Q.

 Q. Where did you learn to play?

-A. For many years I took lessons from Mr. Julius T. Yard, in New York City.
-One day he abruptly announced that he had nothing more to teach.
-I guess that makes me a Jullie Yard graduate.
+A. For a few weeks I took lessons with Mr. Julius T. Yard, in New York City.
+One day he told me I’ve gone as far as I could go and that he couldn’t teach me anything else.
+So you could say I’m a Julie Yard graduate.

 *